GabrielAlmd/Sprinp-Boot_React/README.md

 ### Backend

-Fro building the backend I user [SprintBoot](https://start.spring.io) with the following configurations:
+For building the backend I user [SprintBoot](https://start.spring.io) with the following configurations:

 - Project: Maven
 - Language: Java